passwordless-id/webauthn/docs/faq.md

 ======

 > The WebAuthn protocol is more than 200 pages long, it's complex and gets constantly tweaked.
 > Moreover, the reality of browsers and authenticators have their own quirks and deviate from the official RFC.
-So, take all information on the web with a grain of salt.
+As such, all information on the web should be taken with a grain of salt.
 >
 > Also, there is some confusion regarding where passkeys are stored because the protocol evolved quite a bit in the past few years.
 > In the beginning, "public key credentials" were hardware-bound.
 Then, major vendors pushed their agenda with "passkeys" synced with the user account in the cloud.
 Then, even password managers joined in with synced accounts shared with the whole family for example.
 >
-> How the protocol works, and its security implications, became more fuzzy and delegated.
+> How the protocol works, and its security implications, became fuzzier and more nuanced.

 ## What *is* a passkey?